catamtz3/AVL-verify/README.md

 Clone this repo, edit it locally, and push and upload to Gradescope, exactly as in P1.
 You should use Java 11 when working on this.

-You should only edit `verifyavl.VerifyAVL.java` and do not change the method signature.
+You should only edit `VerifyAVL.java` and do not change the method signature.
 Though, feel free to add private methods as you see fit.

 ## The assignment

-Write Java code for an Θ(n) worst-case algorithm that verifies that a tree is actually an AVL tree in `src/main/java/verifyavl.VerifyAVL.java`.
+Write Java code for an Θ(n) worst-case algorithm that verifies that a tree is actually an AVL tree in `VerifyAVL.java`.

-You may assume the nodes of the tree have the following definition given in `src/main/java/verifyavl/AVLNode.java`.
+You may assume the nodes of the tree have the following definition given in `AVLNode.java`.

 You must verify the BST Property, the AVL Balance Condition, and the correctness of the height information.
 If it fails *any* of these properties, return `false`.
 Otherwise, return `true`.